pkijowska/projects-studying-etc/javascript.md

 The for...in statement iterates over the enumerable properties of an object.

 The for...of statement iterates over values that the iterable object defines to be iterated over.

+**benefits of use strict**
+"use strict";
+x = 3.14;       // This will cause an error because x is not declared otherwise without use strict it will work and add let or var in the background

+**how to test**
+try{
+    console.log("you see ", look())
+} catch(error) {
+    console.log( "something went wrong" + error)
+} finally {
+	console.log("do this too")
+}

+finally - no matter what happens in the try block run this

+it will give us this: "something went wrongReferenceError: look is not defined"